Tim3W4rp/co-na-to-cesi/README.md

-# Simple react app for presenting the game "Co na to Češi?" at my graduation party
+# Co na to Češi?

+Simple React app created to play the game at my graduation party.
+Took me three evenings to code this.
+Could have been two but it took a while to write out the answers objects.

 # Getting Started with Create React App